RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

  * Current directory, i.e. directory in which the application was started
  * Directory of the console file itself, this is how your IO files are usually found
  * Shared source directory for the dVRK, this is how the default PID and kinematics files are found
+ * Shared source directory '/io'.
+This folder is used to store share IO files without any system specific settings (foot pedals, camera focus, head sensor...)

-Once you've created and populated your system specific directory, you can send us a github pull request or a zip file and we'll merge it with the master branch.
+Once you've created and populated your system specific directory, you can send us a github pull request or a zip.
+We'll merge it with the `master` branch and sync the `devel` branch.

 ## IO section